wipmoore/wipmoore.github.io/_posts/2021-06-16-asp-net-core.markdown

 - [IAsyncResourceFilter](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.filters.iasyncresourcefilter?view=aspnetcore-5.0)

+A resource filter context has access to the following:

+- Result
+- ValueProviderFactories
+- Filters
+- ActionDescriptor
+- HttpContext
+- ModelState
+- RouteData

 ### 3. Model binding and Validation

 Is the creation and population of a model or models from the request.
 The following are targets for model binding: